Governing Body

 How Our Governing Body Works

-Additional safeguarding, pupil premium, SEND and financial monitoring visits, take place throughout the school year.
+Governors visit the school across the year to monitor the improvements within the School Plan.
+Additional safeguarding, pupil premium, SEND and financial monitoring visits, take place throughout the school year too.

 Click on the link below to see the Governing Body Information.